lessen/src/README.md

       - All algorithms near linear-time, not RAM hogs;
 - *Light*:
       - Small memory footprint;
-- *Goal aware*:
-      - Mulitple goals = no problem, different goals = different models;
 - *Explicable*:
-      - Can offer a succinct human-understandable presentation of waht it has learned;
+      - Can offer a succinct human-understandable presentation of what it has learned;
 - *Actionable*:
       - Comments not just on _what is_ but also _what to do_ (and when we say "what" and "do", those statements understand local practicalities like what is observable and what is controllable);
+- *Goal aware*:
+      - Mulitple goals = no problem, different goals = different models;
 - *Humble*:
       - Offers a <em>cerfication envelope</em> where all conclusions come with a note saying "you should (not) trust me since I have (not) seen this kind of thing before";